SummaryRead the full fact sheet

-The supplements glucosamine and chondroitin are popular – yet evidence about their success in treating arthritis is limited.
+The supplements glucosamine and chondroitin are popular – yet evidence about their effectiveness in treating arthritis is very limited.

-Studies show that glucosamine and chondroitin, taken either separately or in combination, may relieve pain for people with osteoarthritis where there has been a breakdown of cartilage.
+Some studies show that glucosamine sulphate and chondroitin, taken either separately or in combination, may improve pain slightly for people with osteoarthritis.
 There is no evidence that these supplements are effective for any other forms of arthritis.